roodrigoc/SNOC/README.md

 1. Ensure Node.js is installed on your system.
 2. Install dependencies using `npm install`.

-- npm install axios child_process express fs nodemailer path ping ws basic-auth
+- npm install axios child_process express fs nodemailer path ping ws basic-auth express-rate-limit

 3. Configure the SMTP and email settings in `snoc.conf`.
 4. Enter the server IP address in the `devices.js` file.